dolphindb/grafana-datasource/README.md

 #### 4.2 Graph panel query

-Create a Graph type panel in Grafana Dashboard, click "edit" to enter the panel editing interface on the panel header drop-down menu, switch to the "metrics" tab and select the aforementioned DolphinDB data source, add the following query:
+Follow these steps to create a Graph type panel on Grafana Dashboard: click "edit" to enter the panel editing interface on the panel header drop-down menu, switch to the "metrics" tab and select the aforementioned DolphinDB data source, then add the following query:
 ```
 select gmtime(ts) as time_sec,temperature as serie1 from temperatureTable where ts> now()-5*60*1000
 ```

-Save the panel, go back to the dashboard, set the timed refresh and the length of the data period in the upper right corner, you can see the real-time temperature change chart.
+Save the panel, go back to the dashboard, set refreshing frequency and window length by clicking in the upper right corner, then you can see the real-time temperature chart.

 For more information about Grafana, please refer to [Grafana official tutorial](http://docs.grafana.org/guides/getting_started/)